The Slow Death of Organic Facebook Page Reach in 2018

 Second, only post content that is designed specifically to generate conversation between people.
-Content that does not cause this effect will most likely never be seen beyond your Page wall.
+Content that does not cause this effect will most likely never reach beyond your Page wall.
 Simply getting someone to watch a video does not count as engagement in Facebook’s new algorithm.
 It needs to cause the viewer to engage in back and forth conversation within the comments.

 What does it boil down to for business marketing on Facebook?

-Mark Zuckerberg specifically stated in his announcement post that, “[I] believe that [it] will be good for our community and our business over the long term too.”
+Mark Zuckerberg specifically stated in his announcement post “[I] believe that [it] will be good for our community and our business over the long term too.”
 Yes, Facebook is a business, a multi-billion dollar business.
-According to Bloomberg’s Index, Mark Zuckerberg’s net worth is over $74 billion dollars which makes him the fifth richest person in the world.
+According to Bloomberg’s Index, Mark Zuckerberg’s net worth is over $74 billion, which makes him the fifth richest person in the world.
 You don’t get to this status by making decisions that are bad for business.
 Facebook has been strategic in its planning and implementation of the changes leading up to this point over the years.

 Should you abandon your Facebook Page marketing efforts?
 ABSOLUTELY NOT!